 - 1. Nitrite: Values of Nitrite are observed below detection level. - 2.
-Nitrate:Results of Nitrate are also observed below standard limit (45mg/l), except Alok Nalla (47.8mg/L).
-Rest all are observed in the range of 1.05 to 6.99mg/L. - 3.
-Residual Free Chlorine: Values are below the acceptable standards. - 4.
-Total Ammonia: All readings are found within the acceptable range.

-- 5. Fluoride: Values are below the acceptable standards, below detection limit. - 6.
-Sulphide:All the readings of sulphide are observed below 0.025mg/L, except Alok Nala sample (10.05mg/L). - 7.
+Nitrate: Results of Nitrate are also observed below standard limit (45 mg/l), in the range of 0.87 to 3.45 mg/L. - 3.
+Residual Free Chlorine: Values are below the acceptable standard. - 4.
+Total Ammonia: All readings are found within the acceptable standard. - 5.
+Fluoride: Values are below the acceptable standards, in the range of 0.36 at TTC WMA to 0.92mg/L at TTC Plot no. 142 MIDC. - 6.
+Sulphide: All the readings of sulphide are observed below 0.025 mg/L. - 7.
 Sodium Absorption Ratio: These values fit within range of water quality criteria of CPCB. - 8.
-Total Kjeldahl nitrogen: All the water samples are observed above the standard limit in the range of 0.56 to 46.2mg/L. - 9.
-Fish Bioassay: In case of water samples of TTC Plot no. 142 MIDC and Turbhe Village of Navi Mumbai80% of fish survival is observed at the end of 96h.
-However, rest all are observed with 100% fish survival at the end of 96h. - 10.
-Boron: Values are below the acceptable standards. - 11.
-(CPCB Water Quality criteria for Irrigation, Industrial Cooling & Controlled Waste disposal). - 12.
-Surface Active Agents: It exceeds the standard of drinking water. - 13.
-Metals:All the metals except manganese and iron at Vashi Creek and Alok Nalalocations are observed within the acceptable limits of drinking water standards. - 14.
-PAH & PCB are also below the acceptable limits.
+Total Kjeldahl nitrogen: All the water samples are observed below the standard limit i.e. in the range of 1.23 to 10.6 mg/L. - 9.
+Fish Bioassay: All the water samples are observed with 100% fish survival at the end of 96h. - 10.
+Boron: Values are below the acceptable standards.

+(CPCB Water Quality criteria for Irrigation, Industrial Cooling & Controlled Waste disposal).

+- 11. Surface Active Agents: It exceeds the standard of drinking water. - 12.
+Metals: All the metals are observed within the acceptable limits of drinking water standards. - 13.
+PAH & PCB are also found below the acceptable limits.